alvarosantamariagomez/sari/www/about.md

 <br>

-Current SARI version: *agosto 2023*  --  "Gimme all ya got Kit!"
+Current SARI version: *septiembre 2023*  --  "Shall we play a game?"

 -----------------